Problems with the boiler in a central heating system

 Boilers usually heat up the air and water in a home.
 Because of the extensive use a boiler can have many problems and you should refer to a professional to deal with electrical and gas supply problems.

 The boiler is a large tank that heats water and then transfers it around the house to serve its purpose.
-Depending on the way the heat is transferred boiler can be of many types: electric boilers and gas boilers.

 Check the power supply